 Varieties with Green Summer Leaves

-Osakazuki is the perfect way to bring vibrant fall color into a small garden.
-This is one of the fastest-growing maples and it will be almost 20 feet tall in ten years, eventually reaching perhaps 25 feet, with a rounded but upright form, perfect for the smaller garden.
+Osakazuki: The perfect way to bring vibrant fall color into a small garden.
+This is one of the fastest-growing Maples and it will be almost 20 feet tall in ten years, eventually reaching perhaps 25 feet, with a rounded but upright form, perfect for the smaller garden.
 This is a tough, hardy tree that will thrive in light shade and it is the ideal courtyard tree.
 With elegant green leaves in summer, it turns the most amazing palette of gold, orange, red and copper every fall – truly a remarkable tree.

 Varieties with Red Summer Leaves

-Purple Ghost is one of the smallest of the upright Japanese Maples, growing into a tree that is rarely more than 10 feet tall.
+Purple Ghost: One of the smallest of the upright Japanese Maples, growing into a tree that is rarely more than 10 feet tall.
 So if you have a small space or are looking for a tree for a large pot, this is the one to choose.
 It has rich purple-red leaves that keep their color well all summer, before turning brilliant crimson in fall.

 Weeping Japanese Maples